aelfric/ncfl-livedocs/speech.md

   Keep time.
 Please provide time signals per the student’s request.
 If time signals are requested and not provided as promised, DO NOT penalize the student if they perform over the grace period of 30 seconds.
 - Record your comments using a ‘hard drive’ program (Word, Notepad, Pages).
 If the internet becomes unstable in your room or building, you might lose all your comments otherwise.
 - A good judge is a friendly judge - but a quiet judge.
 The only communication a judge should have with the competitors is to assist the orderly flow of the round.
 Avoid any extraneous conversation, especially concerning students’ names, schools, hometowns, or other personal information.
 Friendly ‘hellos’ and a generic, round-wide ‘great job, everyone!’ or ‘thank you, everybody!’ are perfectly fine.
-  Remember, with the masks, students cannot see your facial expressions and encouraging smiles while they are performing.
-Be sure to nod approvingly and lead the applause in the room.
 - Judges are not permitted to disclose their ranks with any person (including the competitors) or discuss specific performances from the round with any person (including the competitors) until after the tournament.
 - Judges are not permitted to confer with each other on the decision.
 - If a student chooses to wear a mask during a round, Judges should not comment on that (during the round or on the ballot).